 When it comes to insect pollinators, our first impression is always bees.
 Yet, do you know that pollination does not rely on bees only?
-Via the “ECF Insect Pollination Ecology Education Programme”, we wish to promote the ecology and diversity of insect pollinators in Hong Kong.
+Via the “Environment and Conservation Fund Insect Pollination Ecology Education Programme”, we wish to promote the ecology and diversity of insect pollinators in Hong Kong.
 To lead woodside field trips for various age groups, encourage them to experience and understand the importance of insect pollinators.

 Meanwhile, the brand new ecological conservation tool "Insect Hotel" is used as the main element throughout the programme.
 It encourages students to observe wild insect pollinators proactively and take the initiative in urban insect pollinator conservation.